-Loans receivable that are written-off are first recovered through a draw-down of the forbearance contingency, limited to the total funds available in the forbearance contingency.
-During the period ended June 30, 2020, the Group recognized payments on loans receivable of \$55,504 (2019 - \$49,154), related to its forbearance contingency.
+Loans receivable that are written-off are first recovered through a draw-down of the forbearance contingency, which amount is limited to the total funds available in the forbearance contingency.
+During the period ended September 30, 2020, the Group recognized payments on loans receivable of \$65,582 (2019 - \$49,154), related to its forbearance contingency.
 The full amount has been applied against the bad debt expense for the period.